yxuco/flogo-enterprise-app/marble-app/README.md

 ## Edit smart contract
 - Start TIBCO Flogo® Enterprise as described in [User's Guide](https://docs.tibco.com/pub/flogo/2.4.0/doc/pdf/TIB_flogo_2.4_users_guide.pdf?id=1)
-- Upload [`fabticExtension.zip`](https://github.com/yxuco/flogo-enterprise-app/blob/master/fabricExtension.zip) to TIBCO Flogo® Enterprise [Extensions](http://localhost:8090/wistudio/extensions).
+- Upload [`fabricExtension.zip`](https://github.com/yxuco/flogo-enterprise-app/blob/master/fabricExtension.zip) to TIBCO Flogo® Enterprise [Extensions](http://localhost:8090/wistudio/extensions).
 Note that you can recreate this `zip` by using the script [`zip-fabric.sh`](https://github.com/yxuco/flogo-enterprise-app/blob/master/zip-fabric.sh)
 - Create new Flogo App of name `marble_app` and choose `Import app` to import the model [`marble_app.json`](https://github.com/yxuco/flogo-enterprise-app/blob/master/marble-app/marble_app.json)
 - You can then add or update contract transactions using the graphical modeler of the TIBCO Flogo® Enterprise.

 ## Build and deploy chaincode to Hyperledger Fabric
-- Export the Flogo App, and copy the downloaded model file, i.e., [`marble_app.json`](https://github.com/yxuco/flogo-enterprise-app/blob/master/marble-app/marble_app.json) to folder `marble-app`.
+- Export the Flogo App, and copy the downloaded model file, i.e., [`marble_app.json`](https://github.com/yxuco/flogo-enterprise-app/blob/master/marble-app/marble_app.json) to the folder `marble-app`.
 You can skip this step if you did not modify the app in Flogo® Enterprise.
 - In the `marble-app` folder, execute `make create` to generate source code for the chaincode.
 This step downloads all dependent packages, and thus may take a while depending on the network speed.
 - Execute `make build` and `make deploy` to deploy the chaincode to the `fabric-samples` chaincode folder.
 Note: you may need to edit the [`Makefile`](https://github.com/yxuco/flogo-enterprise-app/blob/master/marble-app/Makefile) and set `CC_DEPLOY` to match the installation folder of `fabric-samples` if it is not downloaded to the default location under `$GOPATH`.